 While public transportation in Japan likely will be the most confusing and stress-inducing aspect of your trip, the plus side is that it’s convenient, efficient, and clean.
 Plus, it’s not too confusing if you have the proper tools!

 We recommend renting one MiFi per person in your group, so you can communicate if you separate.
 If you will not–under any circumstances–separate, just get one MiFi.
 A single MiFi can handle a few phones on it simultaneously.
-We found that Global Advanced Communications had the best price (you can get a quote for yourself here).
-Don’t rent from one of the shops at the airport or at a convenience store–prices are higher and data is typically limited.
+We highly recommend renting in advance of your trip.
+If you wait until you arrive and simply pick one up from the shops at the airport or at a convenience store, prices are higher and data is typically limited.

-We then used the Facebook Messenger App for communicating with one another and our group, and I was able to communicate with my office and remotely via email and Dropbox on both my phone and computer.
+While the internet can sometimes be spotty in Tokyo DisneySea, the MiFi overall is really reliable.
+We’ve used it regularly for iMessage and Facebook Messenger App for communicating with one another, email, Dropbox, and even uploading to YouTube.
 Most importantly, having the MiFi gave us the ability to use Google Maps on our phones for public transportation, and this was a huge lifesaver.

 There is no publicly-available WiFi internet at Tokyo Disney Resort.
 Free public WiFi is uncommon in Japan.
 (By contrast, it’s very common in Hong Kong, if you’re going to both.)

 Tokyo Disney Resort (and most Japanese retailers) accepts standard US magnetic strip credit cards, or chipped credit cards.
 Chipped cards aren’t required.
-Locations at Tokyo Disney Resort accept Visa, Mastercard, and American Express.
+With the parks, Tokyo Disney Resort accepts Visa, Mastercard, and American Express.
+(If you’re trying to pre-book something online, you’ll need a credit card issued in Japan or a Mastercard.
+Even then, it can be a painful process.)

 You can use an American credit card anywhere at the Resort, with the exception of small outdoor vending carts (to my knowledge, just the soda and ice cream ones–stands selling anything more accept credit cards).
 Just make sure your credit card charges no foreign transaction fees.